SteelingCow437/Space-Tech-Mod/README.md

 "When will X be done?"
 It won't :)

 "But Stellaris exists!"
-This is better.
+Let me have my fun.
+I'm the only one working on this.

 "How do I make X?"
 Use the mod Just Enough Items / JEI / whatever it's called now.
 If it's not in there, chances are you either have to find it or it's made at a special